 I know it’s not everyone’s cup of tea, and I’ve met quite a few authors who prefer to write with no distractions, but music works for me.
 I find it creates a background emotion.

 There are some songs I return to, time & time again, when my creativity needs a boost.
-These are songs I play (usually at full volume!) to remind myself that people – otherwise known as songwriters – can create something wonderful out of thin air (and musical talent, of course).
+These are songs I play to remind myself that ordinary people can transform themselves into songwriters and create something fantastically beautiful out of thin air –and lots musical talent, of course.
 When those songs come on the radio, they make me want to drop everything and write.
-And I can sense a future blog post forming about these favourite songs of mine.

 There are other songs, though, that remind me of something I’m already working on.
 They help ease me back into that piece of writing, and keep me in the mood I’m trying to create.
 They’re the ones I play quietly in the background while I tap away on my laptop.

 I had a playlist when I was writing ‘Not Thomas’.

 The most-played song on that list was Kate Bush’s ‘Moments of Pleasure’.
 In a previous post, What Wuthering Heights did for me – the confessions of a Kate Bush fan, I wrote about how playing that song helped me evoke the feelings of Tomos, the little boy who’s the central character in my book.
 I’d hear the music and feel the emotion, even if I hadn’t written about Tomos for months.
 But there were other songs that helped too.
 Here’s a few of them, thanks to YouTube.